pseudonym117/Riot-Watcher/README.rst

 Attribution
 ~~~~~~~~~~~

-RiotWatcher isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially
+RiotWatcher isn't endorsed by Riot Games and doesn't reflect the views or
-involved in producing or managing *League of Legends*. *League of Legends* and Riot Games are trademarks or registered
+opinions of Riot Games or anyone officially involved in producing or managing
+*League of Legends*. *League of Legends* and Riot Games are trademarks or
-trademarks of Riot Games, Inc. *League of Legends* (c) Riot Games, Inc.
+registered trademarks ofRiot Games, Inc.
+*League of Legends* (c) Riot Games, Inc.

 .. |pypi| image:: https://img.shields.io/pypi/v/riotwatcher.svg